SLCCE/welcome-to-computing/Workshop2Materials/Python/Readings/Scope.md

+# Python Scope

 A variable's scope is based on where it is declared and determines where it can be accessed.
 The first scope we'll take a look at is global.
 A variable has global scope if it's declared on the top level and can be accessed anywhere.

 ```python
 x = 5